shambp/QUT-IT-Study-Guide/IAB305/IAB305_Tutorials.md

 > Shortly after taking over the restaurant, management of the ski resort held a day-long meeting with all the employees
 > of the restaurant to discuss the future of the ski resort and the new strategic plans for it.
 At the end of this meeting,
 > management and employees agreed that they need to improve customers’ satisfaction and improve weekly sales.
-> Previously, all orders, payments, reservations etc. were manually done and the menu was very limited.
-Therefore, the
 > average time to take an order and the average time to prepare an order were too long.
 They agreed that they should
 > improve them and increase number of menu items.
 The managers realised that they may need to implement a new
 > restaurant operating system to be able to achieve those objectives.
 Besides a new system, managers also decided to